GregUtas/robust-services-core/docs/RSC-Coding-Guidelines.md

 1. Indent a multiple of 3 spaces.
 1. Remove unnecessary interior spaces and semicolons.
 Remove trailing spaces.
 1. Use `//` comments instead of `/*...*/`.
-1. Add blank lines for readability, but avoid multiple blank lines.
+1. Add blank lines for readability, but do not use consecutive blank lines.
 1. Limit lines to 80 characters in length.
 Break after `,:)` and before `(`.
 A break at an operator can either occur before or after, depending on which reads better.
 1. Break before `{` and `}` unless everything in between also fits on the same line.